Kristin Davis: Philanthropic work and recognition

 Davis is a Global Ambassador for Oxfam, and has campaigned in support of their work since 2004, travelling to locations including Haiti, Mozambique, and South Africa.
 In 2011 she gave a tearful interview with BBC News describing the situation at the Dadaab refugee camp in Kenya where she witnessed the impact of drought.

-The cosmetics company Maybelline named Davis as a celebrity spokeswoman in 2004.

 During her 2009 visit to Africa, Davis, a lifelong lover of elephants, discovered an abandoned baby elephant and arranged for it to be taken to a wildlife rehabilitation center.
 In recognition of the attention she has brought to the plight of orphaned African elephants, Davis won the Humane Society's 2010 Wyler Award, which is bestowed on a celebrity or public figure who has made news on behalf of animals.
 She is also a patron of the David Sheldrick Wildlife Trust which works to protect elephants and other wildlife in Kenya.

+In 2023, Davis was awarded The Perfect World Foundation Award for her exceptional contributions to wildlife conservation and advocacy.
+This prestigious honor, often referred to as "The Conservationist of the Year," recognizes individuals who have made a significant impact on the protection of biodiversity.

 Davis has worked with the United Nations High Commissioner for Refugees (UNHCR) and is included on their list of "High Profile Supporters".
 In 2015 she visited the Democratic Republic of Congo and Uganda.
 Davis later filmed a fund-raising appeal supporting the UNHCR, and in 2016 visited Australia to promote the UNHCR's work, focussing on the plight of women victims of sexual violence in Congo.

 Personal life

-In 2011, Davis adopted a daughter, Gemma Rose Davis.
-In 2018, she adopted a son, Wilson.
-They reside in the hills of Brentwood, Los Angeles, California.
+In 2011, Davis adopted a daughter, and in 2018, she adopted a son.
+The family resides in the hills of Brentwood, Los Angeles, California.

-She is a recovering alcoholic and says she was introduced to alcohol early as part of her Southern upbringing: "Alcohol freed me.
-I was really shy and I didn't know how to come out of my shell.
-I drank for the same reason I loved acting.
-I wanted to feel things and express myself and be free.
-And I'm not naturally that way."
+Davis is a recovering alcoholic and says she was introduced to alcohol early as part of her Southern upbringing.